ilariagallo/fin-qa/README.md

 *Table 3: Distribution of scores for the third proposed approach.*

-This configuration delivered the best results, with **71.8% of the answers being relevant** and only 15.3% affected by minor approximation errors.
+This configuration delivered the best results, with **71.8% of the answers being relevant** and only 15.3% of these affected by minor approximation errors.
 These results demonstrate that the retrieval step is effectively including relevant context in the prompt.
 Additionally, the improved mathematical and reasoning capabilities of the larger `gpt-4o` model contributed significantly to better performance.
 This highlights the potential for further advancements by leveraging more powerful models in the generation step.

 ## Future Work